ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-maldalurCebanc/webdatubasea/README.md

 # Service definition:
 - We have two dockers:
-1. An Ubuntu (latest version) one which contains the flags.
+1. A Mysql Database one which contains the flags.
-2. One who has install apache service.
+2. The php one who has install all the services.
-The attacker has access to a web page (web_docker) and has to look for information that can help him accessing the other docker.
+The attacker has access to a web page (web_docker) that has different options to access the information and also the option to create users.
-The flags are stored in that last docker's file and attacker has to let them in his T-Submission machine.
+The flags are stored in db docker database and attacker has to go in with the options provided.

 # Service implementation:
-web docker is configured to take a copy index.html file from the host machine, letting it in '/usr/local/apache2/htdocs/index.html'. ssh docker is configured attending to the following tips:
+web docker is configured to take a copy index.html file from the host machine, letting it in '/var/www/html/index.html'. db docker is configured attending to the following tips:
   - It has openssh-server installed and started.
-  - It has a user called 'dev1' whose password is 'w3ar3h4ck3r2'.
+  - It has a user called 'dev1' whose password is 'dev1_password'.

- 'dev1' user's password will never be changed.
-Moreover, if a team changes it, it will be losing SLa points.
+ 'dev1' user will never be changed, but password can be changed.
+Moreover, it has also the same user and password for the database.

 -Flags:
-    Flags will be stored in 'pasapasa_ssh_1' docker's '/tmp/flags.txt' file.
+    Flags will be stored in 'pasapasa_db_1' docker's flags in faulty_db database and flags table.

 # About exploting:
-- The attacker has to inspect the index.html document; the credentialas are stored there as plain text.
-With those credentials, the attacker can log into pasapasa_ssh docker and take the flags from /tmp/flags.txt.
+- The attacker can use the web to find the flag in the table or create a new db user and get the flag from terminal.
 - The defender should change 'dev1' user's password.
+It has to change dev1 db user password and remove all the users created.
+It cas to remove or restrict access to create_user.php and show_info.php.

   Attack performed by Team1 against Team 4.
   Inspect web page in 10.0.0.104